getify/You-Dont-Know-JS/scope-closures/ch6.md

 `lastI` is needed across this whole scope, so it's declared with `var`. `i` is only needed in (each) loop iteration, so it's declared with `let`.

-### What's The Catch?
+### What's the Catch?

-So far we've asserted that `var` and parameters are function-scoped, and `let` / `const` signal block-scoped declarations.
+So far we've asserted that `var` and parameters are function-scoped, and `let`/`const` signal block-scoped declarations.
 There's one little exception to call out: the `catch` clause.

 Since the introduction of `try..catch` way back in ES3, the `catch` clause has held an additional (little-known) block-scoping declaration capability: